This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic. 🙂

 Time – How much time can you devote to a social network?
 Plan on at least an hour per day per social network, at least at the start.
 (Once you get going, tools like Buffer can help you save a bit of time.)

-Resources - What personnel and skills do you have to work with?
-Visual social networks like Pinterest and Instagram require images and photos.
-Social networks like Google+ emphasize quality content.
+Resources – What personnel and skills do you have to work with?
+Social networks like Facebook emphasize quality content.
+Visual social networks like Pinterest and Instagram require images and videos.
 Do you have the resources to create what’s needed?

-For the latter part of this decision, you can reference the audience research and demographics from surveys like those conducted by Pew Research.
-For instance, Pew has complete data, collected last fall, of the demographics for Facebook, Twitter, Instagram, Pinterest, and LinkedIn.
-Here is a side-by-side comparison of Facebook and Twitter demographics.
+For the first part of this decision, you can reference the audience research and demographics from surveys like those conducted by Pew Research.
+For instance, Pew has complete data, collected last year, of the demographics for Facebook, Instagram, Pinterest, LinkedIn, and Pinterest.
+Here is a side-by-side comparison of the major social media platforms’ user demographics.

 Step 2: Fill out your profiles completely

-One of our monthly checks here at Buffer is to visit each of our social media profiles and make sure that our avatars, cover photos, bio, and profile info is up-to-date and complete.
+One of our monthly checks here at Buffer is to visit each of our social media profiles and make sure that our profile photos, cover photos, bio, and profile info are up-to-date and complete.
 It’s a key part to our social media audit.
 A completed profile shows professionalism, cohesive branding, and a signal to visitors that you’re serious about engaging.

 Profiles will require two parts: visuals and text.

 For visuals, we aim for consistency and familiarity with the visuals we use on social media.
-Our avatar on Twitter matches our avatar on Facebook.
-Our cover photo on Google+ is similar to our cover on LinkedIn.
+Our profile photo on Instagram matches our profile photo on Facebook.
+Our cover photo on Twitter is similar to our cover on LinkedIn.

 For text, your main area to customize is the bio/info section.
 Creating a professional social media bio can be broken down into six simple rules.